iExecBlockchainComputing/iexec-result-proxy/README.md

 ## Configuration

-You can configure the result-proxy with the following properties:
+You can configure the iExec Result Proxy with the following properties:

 | Environment variable | Description | Type | Default value |
 | --- | --- | --- | --- |